abdulzakirkhan/mock-interview-ai/README.md

-# Full Stack AI Mock Interview App
+# Full Stack AIPREP AI App

-**Welcome to the Full Stack AI Mock Interview App!**
+**Welcome to the Full Stack AIPREP AI App!**
-This project is designed to help developers enhance their skills through AI-driven mock interviews, providing real-time feedback to simulate a realistic interview experience.
+This project is designed to help developers enhance their skills through AI-drivenPREP AIs, providing real-time feedback to simulate a realistic interview experience.

 ## Table of Contents
 - [Overview](#overview)